FAQ

 Q. What makes a great marriage celebrant?

-A great marriage celebrant will put you at the centre of your celebration.
-Every step of the way, you should feel comfortable.
 A great celebrant will make sure they take the time to get to know you.
-To get a sense of what and who is important to you to help you craft a ceremony that is uniquely you.
+To get a sense of what and who is important to you, so that they can craft a ceremony that is uniquely and authentic to you.

 Q. How many weddings can a celebrant do in a day?

-I choose to only commit myself to one wedding celebration a day.
-This ensures that my energy is entirely focussed on you, and ensuring that everything for your event runs smoothly.
 If your car breaks down, if you’re a little late because you can’t get your boutonnière to sit right, if you just need a few minutes to breathe, don’t fear.
 I’ll still be there, keeping everyone warm and excited for your arrival.

 I do bespoke weddings.
 You are at the heart of this celebration and it’s got to feel like you.
 This means that no wedding is the same, and it also means that I can adjust my process to fit your needs.